tobinsouth/AutomaticChessBoard/README.md

 ### Physical System
 The chess pieces are moved by a retractable magnet mounted on a carriage that can be moved around the board by two stationary stepper motors labelled A and B below.
 The motion is very unintuitive but is described simply with the equations below.
 The frame is composed of a blue chess board on top of a wooden base with acrylic top to see the working mechanics for the purpose of using this tool as an educational tool for student outreach.

 ## Main Contributers:
 Chris Whalley (BE(Hons)(Mecht))
 Thomas Walker (BE(Hons)(Mecht))
 Tobin South (BMaCompSc)

 ## Sponsors:
-Adelaide Design & Engineering Practical Team
+Adept
-Austrlian Center for Robotic Vision
+Australian Center for Robotic Vision

 Thanks to Rafa for being a legend